PelleLille/hsl-docs/literals.rst

 		if (5 == true) { } // false: 5 is not equal to 1
 		if (5) { } // true: 5 is not false, hence true

-.. _array:
+.. _arraytype:

 Array
 ------

-An array is a very useful container; it can act as an array (automatically indexed at zero) or an ordered map with any data type as a key and value when used as an ordered map.
-The short form for literal arrays ``[]`` is recommended.
+An array is a very useful container; it can act as an array (automatically indexed at zero) or as an ordered map with any data type as key and value.
+The short array syntax for literal arrays ``[]`` is recommended.

 .. code-block:: hsl